Gwash3189/Immutable.js/README.md

     cantChangeMe.Freeze();
     cantChangeMe.Name = "Testing";
-    console.log(cantChangeMe.Name) //undefined
+    console.log(cantChangeMe.Name) //Hello World

 ###Copy

-In order to create a copy of the object, you can call thr `Copy` method.
+In order to create a copy of the object, you can call the `Copy` method.
 This provides a copy of the object and all of it's properties.

     var thing = cantChangeMe.Copy();